-EDUC 1022 - Foundations of Education (2.0 credits)
+EDUC 1023 - Foundations of Inclusive Education (3)

-An overview of the social, historical, and philosophical foundations of education with an emphasis upon current moral, social, and political issues.
-Special emphasis is given to America's very diverse student, the teacher and classroom required to meet this vast need.
+An overview of the social, historical, and philosophical foundations of education with an emphasis upon current inclusive practices for students with disabilities.
+Special emphasis is given to America's diverse student, the general education and special education teacher's role, and inclusive classroom requirements.
+Various models of collaborative teaching practices are explored in theory and application.

-EDUC 2023 - The Learner and the Learning Process (3.0 credits)
+EDUC 2023 - The Learner and the Learning Process (3)